-- School holidays: there is no break for short school holidays.
+- Holidays: there is no interruption for short school holidays.

 - Performances: because of possible performances, some lessons may be moved up or replaced.

-- Next trimester: the next trimester starts on 16 September.
+- Next trimester: the next trimester starts 19 September 2022.

 The tango courses on five levels form the basis of our lessons: